The Web as a Platform for Augmented Reality Experiences

 (or MR or Holographic Computing?)

-Mixing media with a person's perception of the worldregistered in 3D , in real-time
+Mixing media with a registered in 3D , in real-time

 Other approaches to context-based media: